 Dental appointments during the COVID-19 pandemic

 Dental services have had to accommodate huge changes in the way that they operate as a result of COVID-19, find out more about how we now run our clinic and surgeries during these challenging times.
+During the peak of the pandemic in 2020 dentistry was restricted to only providing advice, painkillers and antibiotics.
+These restrictions have now been eased to allow two types of appointments as detailed below.

 Aerosols are generated during a number of dental procedures such as fillings, scaling, some surgical procedures, increasing the risk of exposure to the Covid-19 infection.
 There are two main types of treatments: